ericrallen/old-school-front-end-challenge/README.md

 ---------------------------------
 ```

-**Note**: I'll leave the `NEW` label in there so it's easy to tell which things we've tweaked as we keep going.
+**Note**: I'll leave the `NEW` label in there so it's easy to tell which things we've tweaked as we iterate.

 #### Step two

 Now, let's look at some other things we could do to the `court()` function to `Make it right.`.

-One thing I noticed after looking at the code more thoroughly is that we're providing an early escape hatch for the edge cases, to keep the Cyclomatic Complexity of our function low, but I wonder if we should optimize for the most likely conditions rather than edge cases?
+One thing I noticed after looking at the code more thoroughly is that we're providing an early escape hatch for the edge cases, to keep the [Cyclomatic Complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) of our function low, but I wonder if we should optimize for the most likely conditions rather than edge cases?

 ```ts
 function court(name = "", judges = 0, waitingList = ""): number {